I read around 36 books in 2016.

 If you’d like to join me in this celebration of the joy of reading, please feel free to link to the series your (new) posts of personal reading experiences that are about any book(s) of your choice.

-Simply paste the image below in your post, link to this book-talk post and use the hashtag #BookTalk.
+Paste the image the image in your blog post, link it to this post and use the hashtag #BookTalk.

 Please do tag me when sharing your posts on social media to help me locate and share them further